Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 It also simplifies the position of the car in parking situations in a limited space.

-Since the rear wheels are made to follow the path of front wheels, the rear of a four-wheel system car does not turn in the normal way.
+Since the rear wheels are made to follow the path of the front wheels, the rear of a four-wheel system car does not turn in the normal way.
 Thus the risk of hitting any barrier is reduced.

-In a 4WS system, the control of drive angle at the front and rear wheels is most essential.
+In a 4WS system, the control of drive angle at the front and rear wheels is essential.

 The only problem with this layout is that conventional rack-and-pinion steering with pitman’s arms will not be suitable since the two front wheels are steered in opposite directions.